 Healthy Lifestyle to Prevent Another Stroke

 Weight management.
-If you are overweight or obese, your health care provider will work with you to lose weight and lower your BMI (body mass index) to a normal or near-normal level.
+If you are overweight, your healthcare provider will work with you to lose weight and lower your BMI (body mass index) to a normal or near-normal level.
 Making diet changes and increasing physical activity can help.

 Limit alcohol.
-Drinking too much alcohol can raise blood pressure and increase the risk of stroke.
-Alcohol can also react with certain medications.
+Drinking too much alcohol can raise blood pressure and increase the risk for stroke.
+Alcohol can also react with certain medicines.
 Ask your doctor if it’s safe for you to drink alcohol.

 Get support.
 A stroke can leave you feeling frustrated or depressed.
 Don’t ignore your feelings, but don’t dwell on them either.
 Focus on what you can do.
 Talking to family, friends, your doctor, or clergy can also help.

 Reduce stress.
 Stress can make your heart work harder and raise blood pressure.
 To reduce stress, try to let go of daily annoyances.
 Ask yourself if problems will still matter a week from now.
 Getting proper rest can also help.
 Finally, don’t be embarrassed to ask for help when you need it.

 Exercise.
 Strength and aerobic training improves your ability to function and do activities of daily living.
 It also reduces your risk for another stroke.
 Develop a custom plan with your physical therapist to meet activity goals.

 One of the most important things you can do to prevent another stroke is to keep your blood pressure under control.
 If you have high blood pressure:

 Get regular exercise.
 You should try to work up to getting at least 40 minutes of moderate to high intensity physical activity at least 3 to 4 days each week.

 Talk with your doctor about limiting fat and salt in your diet.
 You most likely will be told to limit your salt intake to 2,400 milligrams (mg) or less each day.